 - Chemistry (one semester)

-- A minimum of one semester of a science laboratory is also required, preferably in biology.
+- A minimum of one semester of a science laboratory, preferably in biology

 - Academic Transcripts

-Official transcripts from all colleges and universities an applicant has attended.
-This will include separate official transcripts for all foreign exchange or semester abroad programs, and transfer credit from other institutions that appear on an applicant’s primary transcript.
-All transcripts will be mailed to the Office of Admissions, Cummings School of Veterinary Medicine at Tufts University, 200 Westboro Road, North Grafton, MA 01536
+Official transcripts must be submitted from all colleges and universities an applicant has attended.
+This includes separate official transcripts for all foreign exchange or semester abroad programs, as well as transfer credit from other institutions that appear on an applicant’s primary transcript.
+All transcripts should be mailed to the Office of Admissions, Cummings School of Veterinary Medicine at Tufts University, 200 Westboro Road, North Grafton, MA 01536

-To send your MCAT scores to Cummings School of Veterinary Medicine, please follow these instructions:
+MCAT: To send your MCAT scores to Cummings School of Veterinary Medicine, please follow these instructions.